Transparency of peer review process

 Number of reviewers’ comments

-We now seek a standard number of three reviews on all grant proposals irrespective of value of award (bar some call-specific variations).
+We now seek a standard number of three reviews on all grant proposals irrespective of value of award (except for some call-specific variations).

 Previously the number of reviews required for a proposal to be fully reviewed in our peer-review process depended on the monetary value of the proposal.
 Three reviews were required for proposals up to £500,000, four for proposals of £500,000-£1 million, and five for those in the range £1-£2 million.
 These varying requirements added a layer of complexity to the review process, and tended to cause potentially unfair variability in the final number of reviews received, particularly for larger proposals.